ndiamant/blackboxProject/INSTRUCTIONS.md

 * Make faster!

 ======
-#### groupByFileID
+#### bigTextList
-_groupByFileID(payloadDirectory, targetDirectory)_ takes
+_bigTextList(indexDirectory, payloadDirectory)_ takes
-* payloadDirectory: the string name of a directory made by [[_getTextFiles_](#gettextfiles)
+* indexDirectory: the string name of a directory full of index files named as they are on whitebox.
-* targetDirectory: the string name of a new directory to copy files into.
+* payloadDirectory: the string name of a directory full of payload files named as they are on whitebox.

-Creates: removes the date directories from the structure of the directory made by [_getTextFiles_](#gettextfiles), and organizes only by file ID.
-In each directory individual files change in ascending number order.
-This function is especially useful for examining how individual files change over time.
-The target directory's structure:
+Returns: A text list containing all of the java files from the index-payload pairs in indexDirectory.

 ##### Todo
 * ~~Replace '/\*/\*' with something that works on both windows and unix and DOS.~~